zoldur/JIYO/README.md

 # JIYO
 Shell script to install a [Jiyo Masternode](http://www.jiyo.io/) on a Linux server running Ubuntu 14.04 or 16.04.
 Use it on your own risk.
+This script will instal version 2.1
 ***

-## Installation:
+## VPS installation:
 ```
 wget -N https://raw.githubusercontent.com/zoldur/JIYO/master/jiyo_install.sh
 bash jiyo_install.sh